Applicants are expected:

 You will observe a baby in his/her family home every week for two years.
 Your observations will be presented for discussion in a small seminar group, and your experience of observing will be the basis for learning about very early development and relationships.

-Psychoanalytic theory one: Theoretical Perspectives
+Psychoanalytic theory one: theoretical perspectives

-Theory one introduces students to key psychoanalytic concepts, and their application to specialist early years’ contexts.
+Theory one introduces you to key psychoanalytic concepts, and their application to specialist early years’ contexts.
 The theory is presented as a way of organising and describing observation and experience, and takes the form of lectures and discussion reading groups.
 You will read key papers introducing psychoanalytic concepts, followed by papers illustrating the application of these concepts to parent-infant and young child interventions in a range of under fives settings.

 Child development research